 The final Federal Financial Report (SF-425) for your award is due to the COPS Office no later than 120 days after the end date of the award period.
-To avoid being delinquent and having your funds frozen, you must submit an SF-425 report within the 30-day grace period, even if your final SF-425 is not due yet.
-You can revise that report to reflect your final actual costs and revise the status as final no later than 120 days after the end date of the award period.
 The final report should reflect the total amount of allowable federal expenditures that were incurred during the life of the award, as well as the amount of unobligated funds remaining, if any.
 The federal funds expended should reflect only the actual allowable costs incurred relative to the specific program requirements for that award.
 In addition, once you have completed your final drawdown, this report should reconcile with the total amount of federal funds drawn down by your organization.
 The final SF-425 should also include the required minimum total amount of local (recipient) cash match contributed, if applicable.